pguillem/RaspPI3-acoustic-pure-tone-cancelling/README.md

 # To Run
 Clone files to the RPI3 on the same folder and run integrado.py.
 Uses Qt, should work on all graphical environments.
-(Thanks Scott for posting how to build Qt interfaces for PyQt)

 * You should have a full-duplex sound card with a mic on ALSA device 0.
 * My device is a 2 dollar C-Media USB audio card.
 * I configured ALSA so this device always reports as CARD0 - Device0, ignoring the internal BCM chip for audio.
+* You need a pure sine wave tone generator to thest it properly

 #Notes
 This is still work in progress
 The GPU_FFT function has not been yet implemented, but testing is underway.
+Currently the code runs on numpy.fft()

 * Special thanks to Colin Guyon and Scott Harden for sharing their audio tools and previous work